Project Proposal On E-shopping with affiliation

-Electronic Commerce or e-commerce is business transactions that take place by communication networks.
+Electronic Commerce or e-commerce is business transactions that take place through communication networks.
 It is a process of buying and selling products, services, and information over the computer network.
-E-commerce is a set of dynamic technologies, applications and business process that link organizations, customers, suppliers, and communities through electronic transactions and the electronic exchange of information products and services
+E-commerce is a set of dynamic technologies, applications, and business processes that link organizations, customers, suppliers, and communities through electronic transactions and the electronic exchange of information products and services

 Electronic commerce that is conducted between businesses and consumers, on the other hand, is referred to as business-to-consumer or B2C.
 This is the type of electronic commerce conducted by companies such as Amazon.com.

 Online shopping is a form of electronic commerce where the buyer is directly online to the seller’s computer usually via the internet.
 There is no intermediary service.
 The sale and purchase transaction is completed electronically and interactively in real-time such as Amazon.com for new books.
 If an intermediary is present, then the sale and purchase transaction is called electronic commerce such as eBay.com.

 Originally, electronic commerce meant the facilitation of commercial transactions electronically, using technology such as Electronic Data Interchange (EDI) and Electronic Funds Transfer (EFT).
 These were both introduced in the late 1970s, allowing businesses to send commercial documents like purchase orders or invoices electronically.